Nine Americans killed in Mexican ambush, Trump urges joint war on drug cartels

 “This is for the record,” says a male voice speaking English in an American accent, off camera, choking with emotion.

-“Nita and four of my grandchildren are burnt and shot up.”
+“Nita and four of my grandchildren are burnt and shot up,” the man says, apparently referring to Rhonita Baron, one of the three women who died in the attack.

 Reuters could not independently verify the video.